-- For a nonstandard routing

-Enter the code of an operation and manufactured item

-- For a standard routing

-Select the routing from the list in the Item - Routings (tirou1101m000) session.

-- Choose the first operation number and the associated task

-The other data is then displayed as default data.
-This data is retrieved from the Tasks (tirou0103m000) session, or the Task Relationships (tirou0104m000) session.
-Note: You can only select tasks linked to the site.

-- You can enter and maintain a routing operations for a specific item and site combination directly in the Routing Operations (tirou1102m000) overview session, by double-clicking the BOM line to access the detail session.
+- For a nonstandard routing Enter the code of an operation and manufactured item - For a standard routing Select the routing from the list in the Item - Routings (tirou1101m000) session. - Choose the first operation number and the associated reference operation.
+The other data is then displayed as default data from the Reference Operations (tirou4150m000) session.
+Note: You can only select tasks linked to the site. - You can enter and maintain a routing operations for a specific item and site combination directly in the Job Shop Routing Operations (tirou4101m000) overview session, by double-clicking the BOM line to access the detail session.